Who is going to pay the taxes? IRA Legacy Planning

 If you have high income and low-income children, consider leaving your pre-tax account to the low-income children and your Roth and brokerage accounts to high income children.

-Leaving Money to your Heirs is a complicated topic that will take some planning to optimize your nest egg.
+Leaving Money to your Heirs is a complicated topic that will take some IRA Legacy Planning.

-Much of the consideration for tax-efficient nest egg planning comes from the pre-tax account.
+Much of the consideration for IRA Legacy Planning comes from the pre-tax account.
 As this money is always going to be taxable unless left to charity, it is most important to consider what to do with your IRAs, and 401k/403b plans.

 In addition, Required Minimum Distributions force this money out.
 Initially, there are only small minimums, but over time, these distributions can force you up into the very highest tax brackets if you have large pre-tax accounts.